 2. Stability and Shelf Life

 Food undergoes natural changes due to oxidation and environmental conditions.
-Chemicals such as antioxidants help slow down these reactions, maintaining freshness.
+Chemicals such as antioxidants help slow down these reactions, maintaining freshness, color, and nutritional value.
+This is especially important for oils, fats, and processed foods.

 3. Taste and Quality